To enhance the success of women in the construction industry

 Alice Dolle is a retired life member in our chapter who celebrated her 50th year as a NAWIC member in 2011, and she's still active at meetings & on committees

-The 2011-2012 National NAWIC President Judy DeWeese, is a proud member of the San Antonio Chapter, and lovingly referred to as our "NAWIC Cheerleader"
+The 2011-2012 National NAWIC President Judy DeWeese, is a proud member of the San Antonio Chapter, and lovingly referred to as our "NAWIC Cheerleader."
+Jennifer Swinney is a member of the San Antonio Chapter and is currently serving as the National NAWIC Treasurer.

 San Antonio currently has four nationally recognized "Red Rose Recruiters" (those who recruited 18 members within a 3 year period): Dawn Holmes, Sandee Morgan, Bridget Booth, & Jennifer Swinney.
-In 2012 Swinney received her recruiter star for recruiting an additional 18 members.
+In 2012 Swinney received her recruiter star for recruiting an additional 18 members, and in 2015 received her second star for recruiting another 18 members.

 General Contractors & Subcontractors